telerik/teststudio-docs/docs/features/elements-explorer/find-element.md

 ![Data drive find exp][14]

-electing a column databinds the column to the value of the find expression rule.
+Selecting a column data binds the column to the value of the find expression rule.

 ![Data drive find exp][15]